CCBDA-UPC/Assignments-2025/Lab08.md

 - **Cost-Effective**: Pay only for the compute time used, with no cost for idle time.
 - **Quick Deployment**: You can deploy your code in minutes, and AWS automatically handles the scaling and infrastructure.
 - **Integrated with AWS Ecosystem**: Lambda integrates seamlessly with other AWS services like S3, DynamoDB, SNS, and more.

+### AWS API Gateway

+AWS API Gateway is a fully managed service provided by Amazon Web Services (AWS) that enables developers to create, publish, maintain, monitor, and secure APIs at any scale.
+API Gateway acts as an entry point for applications, enabling communication between client apps (mobile, web, etc.) and backend services (AWS Lambda, EC2, other HTTP services).

+### Key Features of AWS API Gateway:
+1. **Create and Manage APIs**:
+   - You can create RESTful APIs, WebSocket APIs, or HTTP APIs to connect to services like AWS Lambda, HTTP endpoints, or other AWS services.

+2. **Support for Multiple Protocols**:
+   - API Gateway supports HTTP, WebSocket, and REST APIs, making it versatile for various use cases.

+3. **Security**:
+   - API Gateway allows you to authenticate and authorize API calls through services like AWS IAM (Identity and Access Management), Amazon Cognito, and Lambda authorizers.
+   - It also supports encryption and custom domain names.

+4. **Rate Limiting and Throttling**:
+   - You can set rate limits and throttling policies to control traffic, protect backend resources, and prevent abuse.

+5. **Scaling**:
+   - API Gateway automatically scales to handle varying amounts of traffic, ensuring that your APIs perform well under different load conditions.

+6. **Logging and Monitoring**:
+   - It integrates with AWS CloudWatch for logging and monitoring API usage, errors, and performance metrics.

+7. **Caching**:
+   - API Gateway supports caching responses to reduce load on backend services, improving performance for repeated requests.

+8. **Deployments and Versioning**:
+   - You can manage different stages of an API (development, staging, production) and deploy changes in a controlled manner.

+### Use Cases:
+- **Serverless Applications**: Often used with AWS Lambda to create serverless APIs, where no infrastructure management is needed.
+- **Microservices**: API Gateway can serve as the entry point to microservices, handling incoming requests and routing them to different backend services.
+- **Mobile and Web Applications**: Provides a reliable way to manage API calls from mobile apps and websites.

+### Benefits:
+- **Low Management Overhead**: Fully managed service, so you don’t need to worry about server management or scaling.
+- **Security**: Built-in support for securing APIs through authentication, authorization, and encryption.
+- **Cost-Effective**: Pay only for the API calls you make, with no upfront costs or fixed fees.

 ## WebSockets